The Benefits of Freezing Fresh Herbs with Olive Oil

-- It’s a weight loss natural remedy.
-Its healthy fats and essential oils make us feel fill and help us digest food.
+- It’s a natural weight loss remedy.
+Its healthy fats and essential oils make you feel full and help you digest food.

 - Olive oil combined with rosemary has an anti-inflammatory effect, which is great for pain caused by arthritis.

 - Moreover, combining olive oil with sage helps to treat menstrual cramps.

 - Olive oil mixed with aromatic herbs such as basil, thyme or rosemary helps you strengthen the immune system.